byronwjones/gulp-ts-link/README.md

 # gulp-ts-link [![Build Status](https://travis-ci.com/byronwjones/gulp-ts-link.svg?branch=master)](https://travis-ci.com/byronwjones/gulp-ts-link)
-Use this Gulp plugin to build a straightforward, **module-free, single file** JavaScript library, and still get all of the awesome code organization benefits that come from using TypeScript/ES6 modules during development.
-No Webpack weirdness.
+Build a good ol' fashioned, **nonmodular, single file** JavaScript library to run in a browser, but keep all of the awesome code organization benefits that come from using multiple source files and TypeScript modules during development.
+No more Webpack weirdness in your transpiled code.
 Because sometimes, you can have it all.